Ares-Developers/Ares-docs/new/killingdrivers.rst

   Whether the driver of this vehicle cannot be killed, i.e. whether this vehicle is immune to :tag:`KillDriver`. :tag:`Organic=yes` and :tag:`Natural=yes` units are always immune to :tag:`KillDriver`.
 Defaults to :value:`no`.
+:tagdef:`[TechnoType]ProtectedDriver.MinHealth=double - percentage`
+  The minimum health below which the driver of this unit can be killed.
+If the unit's health is above this, the driver cannot be killed.
+If :tag:`KillDriver.KillBelowPercent` is also defined on the warhead, the minimum of the two values is used, that is, this tag can make a unit more resistant against driver killing weapons.
+Defaults to :value:`0.0` if :tag:`ProtectedDriver=yes`, to :value:`1.0` otherwise.
 :tagdef:`[TechnoType]CanDrive=boolean`
   Whether this :type:`InfantryType` can act as the driver of vehicles whose driver has been killed, effectively reclaiming the vehicle.
 If the vehicle